hasura/graphql-engine/community/boilerplates/remote-schemas/auth0-wrapper/README.md

-# REST wrapper - Boilerplate to write a GraphQL server that wraps a REST API
+# Auth0 wrapper - Boilerplate to write a GraphQL server that wraps Auth0's REST API

 This boilerplate gives an example of writing a GraphQL service to wrap [Auth0](http://auth0.com/)'s REST API.
-You can add this REST wrapper as a Remote Schema in Hasura.
+You can add this Auth0 wrapper as a remote schema in Hasura.

 ## Stack